 The filmmakers chose to remove only the crunchy sound effect whilst retaining the visual details.

 The auction scene in Reel 2 where Morgan bids for Shaw's life was the next scene to receive BBFC cuts.
 In order to win the auction, Morgan cheekily accosts a rival bidder.
 Despite the scene's levity, the BBFC demanded:

 Remove sound of man being stuck in backside with dagger and of dagger being removed.

 After Morgan and Shaw leave the auction, they are ambushed and a lengthily escape from Port Royal ensues.
 Morgan kicks, punches, and beats up various enemies with a spade before being attacked by enemy soldiers.
-A multitude of cuts were requested by the
+A multitude of cuts were

-BBFC here, which stated:
+requested by the BBFC here, which stated:

-In escape and fight in courtyard, remove or greatly reduce sound of Morgan's kick to man's crotch, punch to soldier, elbow to face, bashes with spade, pole being thumped on man's chest, and of punches to and by Morgan on top of carriage, as well as kick
+In escape and fight in courtyard, remove or greatly reduce sound of Morgan's kick to man's crotch, punch to soldier, elbow to face, bashes with spade, pole being thumped on man's chest, and of punches to and by Morgan on top of carriage, as

 Following their escape, Morgan and Shaw converse in the back of a carriage and Morgan proceeds to threaten Shaw with her dagger; jabbing it into his groin and twisting it with a loud crunch.
 For the British cinema version, the BBFC demanded: